Naturally Daily

 • Once melted, take off the heat.
 Allow it to cool.

-• Pour them in a suitable container.
+• Pour them into a suitable container.

 • Add four drops of lavender oil, three drops of peppermint oil, and two drops of chamomile oil and mix them again.